milvus-io/milvus/docs/design_docs/datanode_recovery_design_0513_2021.md

 ![datanode_design](graphs/collection_flowgraph_1_n.png)

-• If collection:flowgraph = n : 1, in the blue cases, datanode must have ability to scale flowgraph.
+• If collection:flowgraph = n : 1, in the blue cases, datanode must have the ability to scale flowgraph.
 In the brown cases, flowgraph must be able to scale channels.

 ![datanode_design](graphs/collection_flowgraph_n_1.jpg)